ninest/NSR/src/content/articles/faq.md

   - bmt
 ---

+## Should I get a haircut before enlisting?
+Yes, you likely won't get much time to shower after the haircut in Tekong.
+Ask your barber for the "zero" cut, and remember to get it done not more than a day or two before enlistment.
+If your commanders think your hair is too long, you'll waste $2.

+Protip: make sure you are unable to pinch and pull your hair after the haircut.
+If you can, it's not short enough.

 ## What happens during the CMPB screening?
 Just normal medical check-up stuff such as height, weight, urine and a blood draw.
 Bring any medical documents that you may thing is relevant such as those for pre-existing conditions.
 Also eat a meal before going so you don't feel dizzy after drawing blood.
 Try to style your hair a bit as your picture for your 11B will also be taken then.